Skip to content

 Enhanced Security: Requires multiple signatures for transactions, adding an extra layer of protection against compromise of a single keyAdded Complexity: Requires coordination among multiple signers for every transaction

-Customizable Authorization: The number of required signatures can be adjusted to fit different security models (e.g., 2-of-3, 3-of-5, etc.)Key Management: All signers must securely manage their private keys to maintain the security of the multisig account
+Customizable Authorization: The number of required signatures can be adjusted at creation time to fit different security models (e.g., 2-of-3, 3-of-5, 5-of-5, etc.)Key Management: All signers must securely manage their private keys to maintain the security of the multisig account

-Distributed Key Storage: Signing keys can be stored separately and generated through different methods (kmd, standalone accounts, or a mix)Transaction Size: Multisig transactions are larger than single-signature transactions, resulting in slightly higher transaction fees
+Distributed Key Storage: Signing keys can be stored separately and generated through different methods (kmd, standalone accounts, or a mix)Transaction Size: Multisig transactions are larger than single-signature transactions, which could result in slightly higher transaction fees

 Governance Mechanisms: Enables cryptographically secure governance structures where a subset of authorized users must approve actionsNot Always Necessary: For simple use cases where security and governance are not critical concerns, a single-signature account may be more practical